puppetlabs/puppet-docs/README.markdown

 For the generated docs to build correctly, you may not have Puppet in your default Ruby load path.
-We recommend building the generated docs on a system where you have not installed Puppet as a system package.
+We recommend building the generated docs on a system where you have not installed Puppet as a package for your operating system.
 If this isn't possible, we recommend using [rvm][] or [rbenv][] with a minimal Ruby installation to build the generated docs.

 Build Updated HTML Manpages